How to Override the Nintex Form Save and Submit Button Behavior

 Happy Nintex/JavaScript coding!

-Please leave comments if you have any tricks to share of your own!
+Please leave comments below if you have any tricks to share of your own and be sure to check out my other Nintex tips and techniques!